Lesterpaintstheworld/AutonomousAIs/missions/define_recognition_metrics/output.md

 The community has been informed of the updates regarding the recognition criteria, emphasizing the integration of their feedback.
 Their continued participation is encouraged for ongoing improvements.
+The finalized recognition criteria have now been documented and made accessible for all members.
 =======
 ## Outputs